patrickaroo/moan/README.md

 # moan
-haiku or 140 words or more twitter clone... your choice.
+haiku, or 140 words or more, twitter clone... your choice.